Okay, guys, the ingredients and steps on this low carb dumplings recipe may look a little daunting, but have no fear!

 - Pour dry ingredients into the wet ingredients and give everything a good stir to thoroughly combine.

 - Form a ball with the dough and flatten it into a disc.
 Place the dough in plastic wrap and into the fridge while we make the filling.

 Make The Filling:

-- In a large nonstick, melt 2 tablespoons of butter over medium heat.
+- In a large nonstick, melt butter (2 tablespoons) over medium heat.

-- Add the diced onion and salt.
+- Add diced onion (1 small) and salt (1 teaspoon).
 Slowly cook for about 10-12 minutes, or until the onion is caramelized.

-- Add the vinegar, thyme and garlic and stir to combine.
+- Add vinegar (1 teaspoon), chopped thyme (1 teaspoon) and minced garlic (1 clove) and stir to combine.
 Cook for about 3 minutes, or until the garlic is fragrant.

 Assembling The Dumplings: